-A user can sign in to our application with their metamask wallet and our website displays their NFTs as a gallery.
+As of now we have our front end application almost complete, a user can sign in to our application with their metamask wallet and our website displays their NFTs as a gallery.
 The user can browse through this gallery and can input how many days they want to lock their NFT for.
 Everything is ready to be sent to the smart contract.
-Once the user hits the lock button metamask will be prompted open and the user will confirm the blockchain transaction, the result is the NFT gets transferred to our smart contract and is now displayed on the right side of the gallery (see appendix below).
-The architecture of our smart contract has been designed and deployed and is outlined below.
+As of now we do not have any viable results as our smart contract has not yet been developed.
+The architecture of our smart contract has been designed and is outlined below.